karldreher/cfpages-prune/README.md

 Other options which can manipulate usage can be described succinctly using `--help`:

 ```
-> cfpages-prune
+> cfpages-prune --help
 usage: cfpages-prune [-h] [--redact] [--whatif]

-optional arguments:
+options:
   -h, --help           show this help message and exit
-  --redact    When "--redact" is used, project names will be replaced with IDs
-              in log output.
+  --redact             When "--redact" is used, project names will be replaced with IDs in log output.
-  --whatif    When "--whatif" is used, delete action will be skipped.
+  --whatif, --dry-run  When "--whatif" is used, delete action will be skipped.
 ```